By Brian Huchel

-Purdue’s College of Engineering announced the formation of the Institute of Hard AI on Tuesday (June 14) during the 11th annual meeting of the National Academy of Inventors in Phoenix.
-The collegewide institute positions Purdue as a national leader in artificial intelligence at the interface of the virtual and physical worlds.
+Purdue’s College of Engineering announced the formation of the Institute of Hard AI in June 2022 during the 11th annual meeting of the National Academy of Inventors in Phoenix.
+The college-wide institute positions Purdue as a national leader in artificial intelligence at the interface of the virtual and physical worlds.

 To understand the term “hard AI,” think of it as bytes meet atoms.
 The full power of AI is at the interface between what we code and what we touch.